megavolts/PySIC/README.md

-PySIC: a Python toolkit for quantitative analysis of Sea-Ice Core:
+PySIC: a Python toolkit for quantitative analysis of Sea-Ice Core
 ==========

 seaice is a script collection developped to work with ice core data.
 The project origined with the need of importing ice core data saved under excel xlsx format during the operation of SiZONET project (https://eloka-arctic.org/sizonet) into python for processing.
 In the later years, seaice has been further developped to compute various seaice properties, based on semi-empirical equations described in the litterature, aggregate ice cores for statistical analysis, plot easily profile of physical variable.